Rossman360/journal/readme.md

 I was typing about this in the terminal and just figured I would switch to the journal since it is fairly relevant and coherant.
 I just added four tiny pieces of foam to the north and south side of the Palmetto PCB, which has created a better typing sound, prevents any keys from scraping, and keeps the PCB inside the case when turned upside down.
 It's always amazing what a little dampening can do.

+I spent most of the night struggling with SSH PHP and a short in the keyboard.
+I never could get bluehost to stop complaining about to many failed login attemps.
+I finally got PHP working after much fooling.
+The reason I was trying to do this stuff is that
+Lucy called and said she wanted to get next week and have me make her a website in exchange for massage+weed.
+I should have tried to tackle the fact that my keyboard was shorting out first, but I thought it was a problem with tap code delay because it was only happening when I held down spacebar to use my mods.
+It turns out that's actually when I was just hitting the keyboard the hardest, and so I was probably pushing the PCB into the bottom of the case.
+In addition to all this, I deleted my github SSH key, so now I can't even push changes.
+I was feeling pretty frantic so I decided to close all my tabs and restart my computer.
+Oh, I've also been meaning to respond to Alison on Hinge, who seems pretty into me.
+Ah man, I'm not even gonna be able to push this journal entry.
+Which item do I tackle first?
+Alison!

+I fixed SSH for github and even for bluehost.
+I smoked a bowl with Erica and placed the diodes for Rebound 5, then routed all the rows and columns.